benc-uk/kube-workshop/09-extra-advanced/readme.md

 The Smilr app we have been working with, comes with a Helm chart, which you can take a look at here, [Smilr Helm Chart](https://github.com/benc-uk/smilr/tree/master/kubernetes/helm/smilr).

-With this we can deploy the entire app, all the deployments, pods, services, ingress etc with a single command, naturally if we were to have done this from the beginning there wouldn't have been much scope for learning!
+With this we can deploy the entire app, all the deployments, pods, services, ingress, etc. with a single command.
+Naturally if we were to have done this from the beginning there wouldn't have been much scope for learning!

 However as this is the final section, now might be a good time to try it.
 Due to some limitations